PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:11:12
+Last updated: 2024-04-07 17:11:48
-Random Quote: Ted: "[to Marshall, lying next to him] Marshall, are you still thinking about Lily?"Marshall: "Yeah."Ted: "Please stop!" - Ted Mosby
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby